 NOTE: In Assessment Task 3, you will need to submit work samples and video evidence from 2 children-these will be your focus children.
-At least one child must have specific learning needs, for example, a child with an IEP (Individualized Education Program) or 504 plan, an English language learner, a struggling reader, or a child at a different point in the developmental continuum in relation to the other children in the class.
+At least one child must have specific learning needs, for example, a child with an IEP (Individualized Education Program) or 504 plan, an English learner, a struggling reader, or a child at a different point in the developmental continuum in relation to the other children in the class.
 If possible, identify the 2 focus children before completing Planning Task 1.

-Children with IEPs/504 Plans IEPs/504 Plans: Classifications/Needs Number of Children Supports, Accommodations, Modifications, Pertinent IEP Goals Example: Visual processing 2 Close monitoring, large print text, window card to isolate text [
+IEPs/504 Plans: Classifications/Needs Number of Children Supports, Accommodations, Modifications, Pertinent IEP Goals Example: Visual processing 2 Close monitoring, large print text, window card to isolate text